George M. Thomas (Indian politician): Electoral Politics

 George M. Thomas represented Thiruvambady in Kerala Niyamasabha in 2006 by-election after Mathai Chacko's death and was also candidate in 2011 assembly election.
 In 2016 assembly election he repeated his victory that happened in 2006.

 Current status

-He is the current MLA of Thiruvambady Assembly Constituency and working as a CPI(M) DC member, AIKS state committee member, and as district joint secretary.
+He is former MLA of Thiruvambady Assembly Constituency and working as a CPI(M) DC member, AIKS state committee member, and as district joint secretary.
 Presently he resides in Thottumukkam, Kozhikode district.